Touwin10/eSchoolos/README.md

 # eSchoolos

-eSchoolos is an admin website that let you manage students, professors, staffs and other element information from your school.
+eSchoolos is an admin application website that let you manage students, professors, staffs and others data information from your school.

 This project was generated with [Spring Boot](https://spring.io/projects/spring-boot).

 Find more Templates [here](https://touwin10.com/templates/all)